-The SFAR-S-16DI-M module is an innovative device that provides a simple and cost-effective extension of the number of inputs in popular PLCs.
+The SfAR-S-16DI module is an innovative device that provides a simple and cost-effective extension of the number of inputs in popular PLCs.

 The module has 16 digital inputs with configurable timer/counter option.
-In addition, terminals IN1 and IN2, and IN3 and IN4 can be used to connect up to two encoders.
-The module is also equipped with a non-volatile FRAM memory.
+In addition, terminals IN1 and IN2, and IN3 and IN4 can be used to connect two encoders.
 All inputs and outputs are isolated from the power supply and RS485 port using optocouplers.
 Each channel can be individually configured in one of several modes.